dempstert/nmi-finder/README.md

 ### Example:

-<b>NOTE</b>: We have used NMIs directly in this example but `process_input` method is capable to process OCR output of bills in the form of string datatype, it can search for NMI and run it through all the processes.
+<b style="color:red;">NOTE</b>: <i> We have used NMIs directly in this example but `process_input` method is capable to process OCR output of bills in the form of string datatype, it can search for NMI and run it through all the processes. </i>